-Learning Objectives:
+Learning Objectives

-- Identify the circumstances under which step and reverse acquisitions occur. - Note the calculations required to determine the amount of ownership in an investee under the equity method. - Recognize the situations in which impairment testing is to be conducted, and when goodwill amortization can be used. - Identify the situations in which a controlling financial interest cannot be determined, as well as the types of eliminations used when conducting a consolidation. - Recognize the actions needed to centralize accounting activities following a business combination.
+- Identify the circumstances under which step and reverse acquisitions occur. - Specify the calculations required to determine the amount of ownership in an investee under the equity method. - Recognize the situations in which impairment testing is to be conducted, and when goodwill amortization can be used. - Identify the situations in which a controlling financial interest cannot be determined, as well as the types of eliminations used when conducting a consolidation. - Recognize when financial statements are considered to be special-use. - Recognize the actions needed to centralize accounting activities following a business combination.